dx2102/mathlib4-tactics-list/README.md

 See also this short and concise explanation table. [link](https://github.com/madvorak/lean4-tactics)

-And also this table by Terence Tao. [link](https://docs.google.com/spreadsheets/d/1Gsn5al4hlpNc_xKoXdU6XGmMyLiX4q-LFesFVsMlANo)
+And also this table. [link](https://docs.google.com/spreadsheets/d/1Gsn5al4hlpNc_xKoXdU6XGmMyLiX4q-LFesFVsMlANo)